xiaoyu518/PANGEA-Dashboard/narrative/IntroToPANGEADashboard.md

 #### Genomes
 The genetic sequence encoding everything the virus/organism needs to function and reproduce, stored as a DNA or RNA molecule.
 A whole genome sequence involves uncovering the order of bases in a complete genome of an organism while a partial genome is a section of the whole genome of interest normally a protein sequence(s).
 In our case, the pol, gag and env gene sequence are used as these are often used for phylogenetic studies and subtyping as these core genes representing important regions such as encoding the structural proteins involved in viral particle formation (gag); encoding the envelope protein (env); encoding the enzymes for replication (protease, RT, RNase H, integrase) (pol).

 <p>&nbsp;</p>

+#### Quick Vocabulary

+* **Skygrid**: Bayesian nonparametric model that estimates the effective population size over time, directly from a sample of multilocus molecular sequence data.
+* **Source**: Cohort in a population that disproportionately pass on infections
+* **Sink**: Cohort in a population that disproportionately receives infections
+* **Import**: Infection transimitted by an individual from one cohort from another cohort
+* **Export**: Infection passed by an individual from one cohort onto another cohort
+* **Effective Population**: The effective size of a population, Ne, determines the rate of change in the composition of a population caused by genetic drift, which is the random sampling of genetic variants in a finite population.
+It translates census sizes of a real population into the size of an idealized population showing the same rate of loss of genetic diversity as the real population under study

+<p>&nbsp;</p>